greatwitenorth/quantities-and-units-for-woocommerce/readme.txt

 4. Install and Activate the Plugin
 5. Set Rules for categories by clicking the new ‘Quantity Rules’ sidebar option or assign per-product rules by using the new metabox on your product page.

-NOTE: to enable decimal quantities you need to define the 'Step' value on a per prduct basis, or globally for the site under Quantity Rule -> Advanced Rule -> Site Wide Step Value.
+NOTE: to enable decimal quantities you need to define the 'Step' value on a per product basis, or globally for the site under Quantity Rule -> Advanced Rule -> Site Wide Step Value.

 Manual Installation